Southwest Prevention Center

 “Create healthy, safe communities through the power of prevention”

-Spanning more than a decade, the SWPC has a rich history providing prevention information, training, technical assistance and prevention resource system development with clients across a multi-state region.
+Spanning more than a decade, SWPC has a rich history providing prevention information, training, technical assistance and prevention resource system development with clients across a multi-state region.

-Safe Storage and Disposal of Prescriptions
+Safe Storage and Disposal of Meds

 Are your Rx medications safe and secure?